On the Identifiability of Overcomplete Dictionaries via the Minimisation Principle Underlying K-SVD: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the Austrian Science Fund (FWF) under Grant no. Y432 and J3335.\\ I would also like to thank Massimo Fornasier for SUPPORT (in capital letters), Maria Mateescu for proof-reading the proposal leading to grant J335 and helping me with the shoeshine, Remi Gribonval for pointing out the connection between \eqref{expcritsis1} and K-SVD and finally Jan Vybiral for reading several ugly draft versions.
+This work was supported by the Austrian Science Fund (FWF) under Grant no. Y432 and J3335 and improved thanks to the reviewers' detailed and pointed comments.\\ Also I would like to thank Massimo Fornasier for SUPPORT (in capital letters), Maria Mateescu for proof-reading the proposal leading to grant J3335 and helping me with the shoeshine, Remi Gribonval for pointing out the connection between an early version of \eqref{maxexpect} with $S=1$ and K-SVD and Jan Vybiral for reading several ugly draft versions.

-\section{Technical details for the proof of Theorem~\ref{th:tfsimplemodel}}
+\section{Technical details for the proof of Theorem~\ref{th:simplemodel}}